 Many individuals who are battling cancer are going through one of the most difficult times of their lives.
 To help ease their cancer journeys, Roswell Park provides essential quality-of-life programs that lend an extra helping hand, give emotional support and provide creative, diversionary outlets to these patients and their families.

 But in order to provide these programs, the Institute needs resources, and that's where your donations have stepped in.
 At Roswell Park, donations — as well as 100 percent of the proceeds from the hospital's gift shop — provide the funds for these critical services.
-This past year, $900,000 in donations supported 30 quality-of-life programs for the more than 36,000 patients Roswell Park serves.
+This past year, $1,182,459 in donations supported 44 quality-of-life programs for our patients and their families.

 Here are just a few examples of the programs made possible by gifts to Roswell Park, and be sure to click the link to the left to learn more about the Alliance Art Committee:

 - Artists-in-Residence: To entertain patients, relieve their stress and help them stay active, Roswell Park’s Artists-in-Residence make the rounds among the clinics and all the inpatient areas offering art, music and dance activities to patients who are interested and feel well enough to participate, as well as their families.
 Five artists participate in the program and include specialists in visual arts, dance and music.
 The program is part of the Arts in Healthcare Initiative conducted in partnership with the University at Buffalo.

 - Bedside Attendants: Bedside attendants serve as an extra set of eyes and allow family members to rest or leave the hospital when they need to.
 They provide assistance with everything from meals to personal care, and can help reassure patients who may be dealing with confusion as a side effect of treatment.